cloudmesh-ansible/ansible-cloudmesh-hipi/README.md

      -	‘create_floating_ip’: True
      ```

+      NOTE: Also Change remote_user from ubuntu to cc in ansible.cfg for Chameleon clould

 9. Clone this repository in the same home directory where you have cloned BDS

    ```
    git clone https://github.com/cloudmesh/ansible-cloudmesh-hipi.git
    ```

-10. cd into ansible-cloudmesh-hipi/src
+10. Change directory to ansible-cloudmesh-hipi/src

 Installation
 ===============

-1. Run ``sh launch.sh`` and wait until completion.
+1. Run command ``sh launch.sh`` and wait until completion.
 This will set up 3 Virtual Machines with Hadoop cluster as follows

    i.
 Frontend node: Master node in hadoop cluster.